legomb/devbox-demo/README.md

 Basic [devbox](https://www.jetify.com/devbox) demo.

-Portable, isolated development environment.
-This particular example runs Python and uv.
+Demo of a portable, isolated development environment using devbox, which in turn uses nix.
+Includes Python and uv.

 Includes usage example in Github Actions CI.